qiwi/FeatureToggle/README.md

 ## Testing

 If you need to use `FeatureManager` in unit tests, use `FakeFeatureManager`.
-It do not load flags from data sources.
-Instead it uses mocked feature flags.
+It does not load flags from data sources.
+Instead, it uses mocked feature flags.
 Usage:

 ```kotlin